akka/akka/akka-docs-dev/rst/scala/stream-graphs.rst

 * :class:`Sink` is a partial flow graph with *exactly one* :class:`UndefinedSource`,
 * :class:`Flow` is a partial flow graph with *exactly one* :class:`UndefinedSource` and *exactly one* :class:`UndefinedSource`.

-Being able hide complex graphs inside of simple elements such as Sink / Source / Flow enables you to easily create one complex element and from there on treat it as simple compound stage for linear computations.
+Being able to hide complex graphs inside of simple elements such as Sink / Source / Flow enables you to easily create one complex element and from there on treat it as simple compound stage for linear computations.

-In order to create a Source from a partial flow graph ``Source[T]`` provides a special apply method that takes a function that must return an ``UndefinedSink[T]``.
+In order to create a Source from a partial flow graph ``Source`` provides a special apply method that takes a function that must return an ``UndefinedSink``.
 This undefined sink will become "the sink that must be attached before this Source can run".
 Refer to the example below, in which we create a Source that zips together two numbers, to see this graph construction in action: